SEKOIA-IO/documentation/docs/playbooks/library/harfanglab.md

 ## Actions

-### List processes
+### List named pipes

-Get the list of processes on the systems
+Get the list of named pipe on the systems